Let me share with you one of my biggest struggles. Comparison.

-I’ve been in an emotional slump lately.
-I let myself get down because I see the creativeness, the intelligence, the uniqueness of other people and realize how lacking I am.
-I fall prey easily to the comparison game when I read an inspirational blog post, see a beautiful, well-dressed woman, hear about someone else’s thought-provoking ideas, see pictures of someone’s cute home decor or artsy designs.
+I let myself get down because I see the creativeness, the intelligence, the uniqueness of others (particularly other moms), and realize how lacking I am.
+I fall prey easily to the comparison game when I read an inspirational blog post, see a beautiful, well-dressed mom, hear about someone else’s thought-provoking ideas, see pictures of someone’s cute home decor or artsy designs.
 Then I instantly look at my own ideas, my own creativity, and wish I had what someone else has.
-Sound familiar?

 We are never good enough for our own satisfaction.
 We are never content just being us, just trying to be the best version of ourselves as author and speaker, Matthew Kelly, talks about so often.
 We often see what others have and it’s always better than what we have.